Skip to main content

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)

-Upper-level clouds.
+Upper-level clouds

-Wherever air temperature and dew point are close to each other, the chances of cloud formation are higher.
-Most clouds are caused either by rising air (vertical or "cumuloform clouds") or by an influx of moisture in a layer of the atmosphere, creating layered "stratoform" clouds.
-Regardless of the type of cloud all clouds form when air temperature and dew point temperature are either very close to each other, or are exactly each other.
-With the exception of fog (which is a type of stratus cloud), clouds typically aren’t present near the surface of the earth, but are instead present at higher altitudes (anywhere from a few hundred feet to over 30,000 feet above the surface).
+Whenever air temperature and dew point are close to each other, the chances of cloud formation are higher.
+Most clouds are caused either by rising air (vertical, or "cumuliform clouds") or by an influx of moisture into a layer of the atmosphere, creating layered "stratiform" clouds.
+Regardless of type, clouds form when the air temperature and the dew point are either very close to each other or exactly the same.
+With the exception of fog (which is a type of stratus cloud), clouds typically occur at higher altitudes, anywhere from a few hundred feet to over 30,000 feet above the surface.
 Let’s investigate this a bit.
+Figure 4.4.1 shows weather conditions at 0400 UTC on July 15, 2025.

-Figure \(\PageIndex{1}\): Surface Observation Data for the Contiguous United States at 0400 UTC on July 15, 2025.
+Figure \(\PageIndex{1}\): Surface observation data for the Contiguous United States at 0400 UTC on July 15, 2025.
 (CC BY-NC 4.0American Meteorological Society via Unidata) Alternative description of image.

-1. Is
+1. is

-2. Are
+2. are

-3. Therefore, there ______________ at least one height above the surface over Greensboro where the air is saturated.
+3. Therefore, there ________ at least one height above the surface over Greensboro where the air is saturated.

-1. Is
+1. is

-Figure 4.4.2 is a Stüve Diagram plot of Air Temperature (the right black line) and Dew Point Temperature (the left black line) conditions over Blacksburg, a town in Virginia that is near Greensboro.
-The data is from a weather balloon launch at 0000UTC on July 15, 2025 (about four hours before the conditions shown in Figure 4.4.1).
+Figure 4.4.2 is a Stüve Diagram plot of air temperature (the right black line) and dew point temperature (the left black line) conditions over Blacksburg, a town in Virginia that is near Greensboro.
+The data is from a weather balloon launch at 0000 UTC on July 15, 2025 (about four hours before the conditions shown in Figure 4.4.1).

 Upper-Air Data for Blacksburg, Virginia, at 0000 UTC on July 15, 2025.
 Details in Caption

-Figure \(\PageIndex{2}\): Upper-Air Conditions for Blacksburg, Virginia at 0000 UTC on July 15, 2025.
+Figure \(\PageIndex{2}\): Upper-Air Conditions for Blacksburg, Virginia, at 0000 UTC on July 15, 2025.
 (CC-BY-NC 4.0; University of WyomingAlternative description of image.

-1. Are
+1. are

-2. The Air is Saturated at pressure levels between ______________________________.
+2. The air is saturated at pressure levels between ______________.

 4. The air isn’t saturated anywhere.

-3. This _______________________ the surface observations for Greensboro shown in Figure 4.4.1.
+3. This __________the sky condition observations for Greensboro shown in Figure 4.4.1.

-1. Confirms
+1. confirms

-Figure 4.4.3 is weather balloon data for Oakland, in Central California, taken from a weather balloon launch at 0000UTC on July 15th, 2025, the about four hours before the surface conditions map in Figure 4.4.1.
+Figure 4.4.3 shows radiosonde data for Oakland, Central California, from a weather balloon launch at 0000 UTC on July 15, 2025, about 4 hours before the surface conditions map in Figure 4.4.1.

 Upper-Air Data for Oakland, California, at 0000 UTC on July 15, 2025.
 Details in Caption

-Figure \(\PageIndex{3}\): Upper-Air Conditions for Oakland, California at 0000 UTC on July 15, 2025.
+Figure \(\PageIndex{3}\): Upper-Air Conditions for Oakland, California, at 0000 UTC on July 15, 2025.
 (CC-BY-NC 4.0; University of Wyoming).
-Alternative description of image.
+Alternative description of the image.

-1. Are some heights
+1. are some heights

-2. Are no heights.
+2. are no heights.

-2. This _____________________ the sky cover reported over Oakland, California near the time in Figure 4.4.1.
+2. This ___________ the sky cover reported over Oakland, California near the time in Figure 4.4.1.

-1. Confirms
+1. confirms

 • Was this article helpful?